niolabs/docs/docs/glossary/README.md

 ---

 ## Signal
 A signal is a unit of data that is passed from block to block within a service or between services.
-You can think of it as a little box of data, containing any data from a temperature reading to a tweet.
+You can think of it as a little package of data, containing any data from a temperature reading to a tweet.
 It is internally represented as a key-value store.

 ---